 Operational details

-The attacker utilises RewardRouterV2.mintAndStakeGlp because GLPManager.inPrivateMode is enabled, preventing direct calls to GLPManager.addLiquidity.
+The attacker uses RewardRouterV2.mintAndStakeGlp because GLPManager.inPrivateMode is enabled, preventing direct calls to GLPManager.addLiquidity.

 The attacker used a flash loan with USDC in fallback function to create a large WBTC short position.